Kevin Byard: 2023

-On July 21, 2023, the Tennessee Titans and Byard agreed to restructure the remaining two years of his contract with Byard signing a new two–year, $25.10 million contract that includes a signing bonus of $7.00 million.
+On July 21, 2023, the Titans and Byard agreed to restructure the remaining two years of his contract, with Byard signing a new two-year, $25.1 million contract that included a signing bonus of $7 million.
 He entered training camp slated as the de facto starting free safety.
 Head coach Mike Vrabel retained Byard and Amani Hooker as the starting safety tandem to begin the regular season.

-On September 17, 2023, he led the Titans with 12 combined tackles (seven solo) during a 27–24 overtime victory against the Los Angeles Chargers.
-In six starts with the Tennessee Titans during the 2023 NFL season, Byard had a total of 47 combined tackles (30 solo) and one fumble recovery.
+During the season-opener against the Saints, Byard had a team-high eight combined tackles (tied with Elijah Molden) in the narrow 16–15 road loss.
+In the next game against the Chargers, he recorded a team-high 12 combined tackles (seven solo) during the 27–24 overtime victory.
+Two weeks later against the Bengals, Byard had six solo tackles and a fumble recovery in the 27–3 victory.
+During a Week 6 24–16 loss to the Ravens in London, he had 10 tackles.

 Philadelphia Eagles

-On October 23, 2023, the Tennessee Titans traded Byard to the Philadelphia Eagles in exchange for a fifth-round pick (146th overall) and a sixth-round pick (182nd overall) in the 2024 NFL draft along with safety Terrell Edmunds.
+On October 23, 2023, Byard was traded to the Philadelphia Eagles in exchange for a fifth-round pick (146th overall) and a sixth-round pick (182nd overall) in the 2024 NFL draft along with safety Terrell Edmunds.
 The Eagles acquired Byard as a replacement for Justin Evans, after he was placed on injured reserve due to a knee injury.
-Upon his arrival, head coach Nick Sirianni named him a starting strong safety and paired him with starting free safety Reed Blankenship.
+Upon his arrival, head coach Nick Sirianni named Byard a starting strong safety and paired him with starting free safety Reed Blankenship.

-On November 20, 2023, he recorded eight solo tackles, set a season-high with two pass deflections, and had his first interception as a part of the Eagles after picking off a touchdown pass thrown by Patrick Mahomes in to the endzone to wide receiver Justin Watson during a 21–17 win at the Kansas City Chiefs.
-The following week, he collected a season-high 13 combined tackles (eight solo) as the Eagles defeated the Buffalo Bills in overtime 37–34 in Week 12.
-He finished the entire 2023 NFL season with a combined total of 122 combined tackles (80 solo), three passes defended, one interception, and a fumble recovery.
-He started in all 16 games and was not able to play in 17 regular season games due to his trade occurring between bye weeks for both teams.
-Across his ten games with the Philadelphia Eagles, Byard had 75 combined tackles (50 solo), three pass deflections, and one interception.
+Byard made his Eagles debut in Week 9 against the Washington Commanders and finished the 38–31 road victory with seven tackles.
+Three weeks later against the Chiefs on Monday Night Football, Byard recorded eight solo tackles, set a season-high with two pass deflections, and had his first interception of the season after picking off a pass thrown by Patrick Mahomes in the endzone to wide receiver Justin Watson during the 21–17 road victory.
+In the next game against the Bills, Byard had a season-high 13 combined tackles (eight solo) during the 37–34 overtime victory.

+During Week 14 against the Cowboys on Sunday Night Football, Byard recorded five tackles and a pass deflection in the 33–13 road loss.
+Three weeks later against the Cardinals, he had 11 tackles in the 35–31 loss.

+In 16 games and starts on the Titans and Eagles rosters during the 2023 season, Byard accumulated 122 tackles (80 solo), three pass deflections, a fumble recovery, and an interception.
 He received an overall grade of 74.0 from Pro Football Focus in 2023.

-2024
+The Eagles finished second in the NFC East with an 11–6 record and qualified for the playoffs as the #5-seed.
+During the Wild Card Round against the Tampa Bay Buccaneers, Byard recorded five solo tackles in the 32–9 road loss.

-On March 1, 2024, the Philadelphia Eagles officially released Byard, making him an unrestricted free agent.
+On March 1, 2024, Byard was released by the Eagles.